Foces-core/PharmaNear-by-Foces/memory.md

 # Project Memory & Context

-This document records all important architectural decisions and their reasoning for future developers and AI agents.
+This document records all important architectural decisions and their reasoning for future developers.

 ## 📖 Overview